taichi-dev/taichi/README.md

  - Execute `ti test` to run all the tests.
 It may take a few minutes.

 # Global Tensors
- - Every global variable is a N-dimensional tensor.
+ - Every global variable is an N-dimensional tensor.
 Global scalars are treated as 0-D tensors.
- - Global tensors are accessed using indices, e.g. `x[i, j, k]` if `x` is a 3D tensor be access as `x[None]`.
+ - Global tensors are accessed using indices, e.g. `x[i, j, k]` if `x` is a 3D tensor.
+For 0-D tensor, access it as `x[None]`.
+   - If you access a 0-D tensor `x` using `x = 0`, instead of `x[None] = 0`, the handle `x` will be set to zero instead of the value in that tensor.
+This is a compromise to the native python semantics.
+So please always use indexing to access entries in tensors.
  - Tensors values are initially zero.
  - Sparse tensors are initially inactive.